streamnative/pulsar-resources-operator/docs/pulsar_geo_replication.md

 ### Grant the permission for the tenant

-You can create a new tenant or update the existing the tenant with the field `geoReplicationRefs`.
-It will assign the `cluster2-sn-platform` to the tenant.
+You can create a new tenant or update an existing tenant by adding the field `geoReplicationRefs`.
+It will add the cluster `cluster2-sn-platform` to the tenant.

 ```yaml
 apiVersion: resource.streamnative.io/v1alpha1